 \begin{definition} Fix a 3-manifold $M$, and fix $\Sigma$ an embedded surface in $M$.
 A \emph{fully augmented link on $\Sigma$ without half-twists} is a link $L$ embedded in a regular neighbourhood of $\Sigma$ consisting of components $K_1, \dots, K_m$ and $C_1, \dots, C_n$ that satisfies the following properties: \begin{enumerate} \item[(1)] Each component $K_i$ is embedded in $\Sigma$, for $1\leq i\leq m$ \item[(2)] Each $C_j$ bounds a disc $D_j$ in $M$ such that $D_j$ intersects $\Sigma$ transversely in a single arc, and $D_j$ meets the union $\coprod_{i} K_i$ in exactly two points, for $1 \leq j \leq n$. \item[(3)] A projection of $L$ to $\Sigma$ yields a 4-valent \emph{diagram graph} on $\Sigma$.
 We require this diagram to be connected. \end{enumerate} The components $C_j$ are called \emph{crossing circles}, and the discs $D_j$ are called \emph{crossing discs}.
 The components $K_k$ lie on the \emph{projection surface}. \end{definition}

-We also allow a \emph{half twist} at a crossing circle, obtained by cutting along $D_j$ and regluing so that the two points of intersection of $\coprod_i K_i$ with $D_j$ are swapped; see \reffig{HalfTwist}.
-Note after performing a half twist, condition~(1) in \refdef{FALNoTwists} is typically not satisfied.
+We also allow a \emph{half-twist} at a crossing circle, obtained by cutting along $D_j$ and regluing so that the two points of intersection of $\coprod_i K_i$ with $D_j$ are swapped; see \reffig{HalfTwist}.
+Note after performing a half-twist, condition~(1) in \refdef{FALNoTwists} is typically not satisfied.

-\begin{definition} A \emph{fully augmented link on a surface $\Sigma$} is obtained from a fully augmented link on $\Sigma$ by inserting a single half twist at some or no crossing circles. \end{definition}
+\begin{definition} A \emph{fully augmented link on a surface $\Sigma$} is obtained from a fully augmented link on $\Sigma$ without half-twists by inserting a single half-twist at some or no crossing circles. \end{definition}

 \begin{definition} Let $M$ be a compact orientable 3-manifold with distinguished boundary component $\Sigma \neq \emptyset \subset \bdy M$.
 The \emph{doubled manifold (along $\Sigma$)}, denoted $\calD(M)$ (or $\calD_\Sigma(M)$ when we wish to emphasize $\Sigma$), is the manifold obtained by taking two copies of $M$, one with reversed orientation, and identifying them along $\Sigma$. \end{definition}